 - Excessive itching

-- Rubbing their face and muzzle repeatedly
+- Rubbing of the face and muzzle repeatedly

-- Biting their paws or legs
+- Biting of the paws or legs

-If dog allergies are left untreated, hair loss and skin infections including bacterial infections and yeast infections as well as hot spots may develop.
+If dog allergies are left untreated, hair loss and skin infections, including bacterial infections and yeast infections, as well as hot spots may develop.

 Zyrtec Dosage for Dogs